 WICHE functions as a support to AK-PIC interns as well as the training faculty.
 Because WICHE manages much of the funding for the consortium, interns will receive all program-approved reimbursements from WICHE.
-This includes reimbursement for out-of-pocket costs related to required internship travel, as well as the purchase of health insurance for those interns who are not provided insurance through their training site.
-All requests for reimbursement should be submitted to Janell Daly and should adhere to all documented AK-PIC and WICHE policies.
+All requests for reimbursement should be submitted to Madison Dupré and should adhere to all documented AK-PIC and WICHE policies.
 WICHE also administers AK-PIC's website and interns may contact WICHE with questions or problems related to the website.
-These inquiries may be directed to Deb Kupfer, AK-PIC's primary consultant.
+These inquiries may be directed to Karly Dickinson, AK-PIC's Technical Assistance Associate.